Powerlearnproject/se-day1-assignment-wizerdy44/README.md

       Strategy: Use collaboration tools (e.g., Slack, Jira) and hold regular stand-up meetings.

 ***************************************************************************************************************
-QUIZ: Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 ANSWER:
       Unit Testing: Tests individual components or functions to ensure they work correctly in isolation.
 It helps catch bugs early.